FluffySnowman/fluffysnowman.github.io/_posts/2022-04-19-the-hackers-maual.markdown

 filetype:"pdf" #finds files that have the specified extension.
 This can be used with other operators to find files of a website with extensions- such as legal documents or documentations etc.

+#NOTE: Adding more keywords/operators in the future.
+Website is still in development.
 ```